 Public Housing Agency Name Enter the Percent of New Admissions into Public Housing and Housing Choice Voucher Program During FY 2020 who were experiencing homelessness at entry Does the PHA have a General or Limited Homeless Preference?
 Does the PHA have a Preference for current PSH program participants no longer needing intensive supportive services, e.g., Moving On?
-Rutland Housing Authority 94% Yes-HCV Yes Vermont State Housing Authority 21% Yes-HCV Yes steps your CoC has taken, with the two largest PHAs within your CoC's geographic area or the two PHAs your CoC has working relationships with, to adopt a homeless admission preference-if your CoC only has one PHA within its geographic area, you may respond for the one; or state that your CoC has not worked with the PHAs in its geographic area to adopt a homeless admission preference.
+Rutland Housing Authority 94% Yes-HCV Yes Vermont State Housing Authority 21% Yes-HCV Yes

 1C-7a.
 Written Policies on Homeless Admission Preferences with PHAs.

 NOFO Section VII.B.1.g.
-Image: Comparison of the preference of t

 Describe in the field below: